Cenepa River: Geographical region

 The Cenepa River is a 185-km stretch of river where its basin borders Ecuador and Peru.
 The land around the Cenepa River Basin "presents a capricious topography that includes relatively broad inland valleys".
 For example, the Numpatkeim Valley, like similar valleys in the region that have narrow canyons and opportune farmland is not commonly found along many reaches of the river.
 Along the eastern banks of the Cenepa River are primarily tropical premontane rainforests where the Cenepa River Basin is noted as a treacherous region of steep valleys that offered limited access between the border.
 During the period of the 1943–1946 aerial survey, two aircraft and 14 men are recorded to be lost in accidents in the dense tropical rainforest encompassing the Cenepa River.

 A network of rivers and streams as well as brooks follow through deeply dissected mountain systems within the regions.
 The water that originates in the Cordillera del Condor establishes a pivotal section of the subsystems that create the Cenepa river basin.
 The great multitude of limestone and sandstone structure in the region along with the presence of the vast number of streams have created hundreds of culturally significant waterfalls in the Cordillera del Condor and Cenepa regions.
 Caves which have been formed can take days to walk through, these are accessed through long narrow passages that are often 60 to 80 meters deep.
 These characteristics of the Cordillera del Condor and Cenepa region are the reason behind the conservation and preservation.
 The primary role of conservation in the region is to maintain the water cycles essential to the Cenepa River.

 The 1946 United States Army Air Force accomplished the first aerial survey of the Cordillera del Condor zone including the Cenepa River.
 The results revealed for the first time the topographic contours, watershed and drainage of the Cenepa River which were unknown until this survey.
-Geographical understanding prior to this survey was that watershed was originally thought to be where the Cenepa Rivers location was pinpointed.
-This verified that the Cenepa River was far longer than Ecuadorian cartography had initially recorded and believed.
+Geographical understanding prior to this survey was limited; the survey verified that the Cenepa River was far longer than Ecuadorian cartography had initially recorded and believed.